 5. Foundation Issues

 If you don’t want to fail a home inspection report before putting it on the market, it’s wise to have a home inspector look at your foundation and structural components.
 Make sure that it’s in tip-top shape; otherwise, potential buyers will likely stay far away from your property.
-Foundation problems can come in many different forms, for example, cracks in floors and walls, ground sloping and structural flaws.
+Foundation problems can come in many different forms, for example, cracks in floors and walls, ground sloping, and structural flaws.
 Foundation issues are also not a quick fix, so try and identify them well in advance of your home hitting the market.
 Otherwise, you may receive a bad home inspection report.

 6. HVAC Issues

-HVAC problems is also a common culprit for causing failed home inspections.
+HVAC problems are also a common culprit for causing failed home inspections.
 For example, an HVAC wiring issue will often go unnoticed by the homeowner, but an inspector will certainly find it during the inspection process and refuse to pass you.
 If you believe you have HVAC wiring issues, reach out to Electric City today.
 Our team of electricians is well versed in HVAC wiring repairs and installations.

 7. Termite Damage and Rotting Wood